Amshoreline/CTSSeg/README.md

 3. python main.py --config_file {config_file_path}

-## For reproduction
+## For reproduction on the Atrial Segmentation Challenge dataset

-The train/test split is orgin from [SASSNet](https://github.com/kleinzcy/SASSnet)
+The train/test split is origin from [SASSNet](https://github.com/kleinzcy/SASSnet)

 1. Train with labeled data only for 25,000 iterations.